Cinque Terre, Italy – I Think I’m In Love

 While the Rivera di Ponente, with its famous San Remo, is more well known, it was the eastern part of the Riviera that interested me, with its lesser known and lesser visited Cinque Terre area.
 My train departed Pisa, quickly leaving behind the Tuscan hills for more rugged terrain.
 We rolled through a dozen towns that clearly owed their prosperity to the mountains – factory yard after factory yard was filled with giant chunks of exquisite Italian marble and sparkling granite, drilled from the faces of the Apennines.
 The train terminated in La Spezia, the southern terminus of Liguria and the location of my hotel for the next three nights.
 La Spezia is a convenient destination for visiting Cinque Terre – trains run around the clock to all five villages, with the furthest village requiring only a 25-minute ride at a price of slightly more than five Euros.
 A ferry also runs during daylight hours, although the sea option takes two hours.

-The best way to experience Cinque Terre is on foot, using a series of ancient paths and centuries-old flights of steps carved out of the surrounding rock.
-Until recently these paths were the only communication routes between the five villages – it was only twenty years ago that the rail line was tunneled into the sea wall along the coast and still today, the road that winds along the top of the cliffs does not directly access all five of the villages.
-I had read that the path between Monterosso al Mare and Vernazza was the most rugged and unimproved portion of the trail so I chose to begin my journey there, gradually walking east until I had visited all five villages.
+One of the best ways to experience this region is by hiking Cinque Terre on foot, using a series of ancient paths and centuries-old flights of steps carved out of the surrounding rock.
+Until recently these paths were the only communication routes between the five villages – the rail line was tunneled into the sea wall along the coast just thirty years ago, and the road that winds along the top of the cliffs still does not directly access all five of the villages.
+I had read that the path between Monterosso al Mare and Vernazza was the most rugged and unimproved portion of the trail so I decided to begin my journey there and walk east until I had visited all five villages.

 I stepped off the train in Monterosso and was instantly stunned.
 Unlike Tuscany, with its predominant brown, gold, and terracotta color scheme that quickly bores, the villages of Cinque Terre are awash in vibrant color – ancient houses buttressed up against one another painted in rose-petal pink, salmon, sky-blue, burnished gold, lemon yellow, and seafoam green.